Na2l/spark-websocket-server/README.md

 Simple "local" (cloud disabled) websocket server implementation for the sparkcoe (https://www.spark.io/) ported from https://github.com/brandenhall/Arduino-Websocket.git.
 The server, by default handles up-to 4 simultaneous clients.

-Watch the demo:
+In the demo below, On the right, html5 +WebSocket that is connected to a sparkcore, on the left you see the serial output from the core.
+You can change the state of the digital pins by clicking on the pins, clicking on the analog pins will read the analog values.

 [![ScreenShot](https://i1.ytimg.com/vi/B886_m16s6s/1.jpg?time=1399011012908)](https://www.youtube.com/watch?v=B886_m16s6s&feature=youtu.be)

-On the right, html5 +WebSocket that is connected to a sparkcore, on the left you see the serial output from the core.
-You can change the state of the digital pins by clicking on the pins, clicking on the analog pins will read the analog values.

 NOTE, I have only tested this with local builds, so try it with sparkulator on your own risk :).